Best Free and Paid Proxy Providers for Scraping: A Python Developer's Guide

 - Transparent Pricing Models: Typically billed per GB of bandwidth or per dedicated IP.

-- Seamless Python Compatibility: Most providers integrate directly with
+- Python Compatibility: Most providers integrate with

 requestsandhttpxvia standardhttp://username:password@host:portauthentication strings.